Earn up to 3.56% APY2. No account fees. No minimum balances.

 State laws also regulate the terms for charging fees for late rent payments.
 Some states, like Texas and New York, only specify that landlords must charge a “reasonable amount” for late rent fees, while other states are more specific.

-For example, property owners in Florida can charge a late fee of $20 or 20% of the monthly rent, whichever is greater.
-In Virginia, the law states that landlords can charge 10% of the monthly rent amount or the amount of past due rent that is owed, whichever amount is less.
+For example, owners of Florida rental properties can charge a late fee of $20 or 20% of the monthly rent, whichever is greater.
+In Virginia, landlords can charge 10% of the monthly rent amount or the remaining balance of past due rent that is owed, whichever amount is less.
 On average, late rent fees tend to fall between 5% and 10% of the monthly rent.

-Some tenants won’t have the financial means to pay a high late fee, along with their overdue rent.
-Pricey late fees can also leave a bad taste in the tenant’s mouth, in which they don’t renew the lease.
-As a result, you’re faced with an unexpected vacancy expense.
+Keep in mind that high late fees can backfire.
+Some tenants won’t have the money to pay a high late fee on top of their overdue rent.
+Pricey late fees can also leave a bad taste in the tenant’s mouth, deterring them from renewing their lease (if that’s what you want).

-It may be tempting for some landlords to accept partial rent payments to keep the peace with tenants while managing property expenses.
-However, it is generally not good practice to accept partial payments for rent because it can send the wrong signal to tenants that rent due dates are negotiable.
+It may be tempting for some landlords to accept partial rent payments to keep the peace with tenants.
+However, it’s generally not good practice to accept partial payments for rent because it can send the wrong signal to tenants that rent due dates are negotiable.

-If partial payments are accepted, this may also impact the eviction process.
-In some jurisdictions, you have to start the process to evict a tenant all over again if you accept a partial payment for overdue rent.
+Accepting partial payments may also impact the eviction process.
+In some states, you have to start the process of evicting a tenant all over again if you accept a partial payment for overdue rent.

 We know conversations surrounding late rent can sometimes be unpleasant.
-The best way to handle late rent payments is to put steps in place to avoid them in the first place.
+The best way to handle late rent payments is to put steps in place to avoid them in the first place, which can include:

-Remember to always include the terms for collecting rent and late rent payments, the grace period, and your state’s rental laws in the leasing agreement.
+• Include terms for collecting rent and late rent payments, the grace period, and your state’s rental laws in the lease agreement.

 FAQs

 Generally, rent is considered late one day following its due date.
 However, some states will make exceptions for any delay in the payment delivery, such as late mail delivery or holiday.
-It will usually grant tenants a grace period of three to five days.
-If this is the case in your state, the terms of late rent should be clearly outlined in the lease agreement.
+State or local laws may also give tenants a grace period, generally ranging between 2 to 5 days.
+The terms of late rent should be clearly outlined in your lease agreement.

 If the tenant still hasn’t paid by the due date specified in the late rent notice, the landlord can file for eviction with the local court and begin the eviction process.